-More than 90% of businesses use content marketing to connect with audiences and about 4.4 million blog posts are published each day (that’s a little over 3,000 blog posts published every minute!).
+Did you know that over 3,000 blog posts are published every minute?
 With so much new content being produced every day, the chances of “content overload” increases.

 Google applies several filters with the help of its ranking algorithm to present only the most relevant and authoritative result to the searchers.
 Hence, as a business, it becomes crucial to achieve the top ranking for the content pieces that you are publishing each day or week.